-Many Jewish Australians have worked alongside Indigenous Australians on a broad range of initiatives.
+Many Jewish Australians have worked alongside First Nations Australians on a broad range of initiatives.

-In 2010 the NSW Jewish Board of Deputies published a book which documented joint initiatives of the Jewish and Indigenous communities.
-Hand in Hand; Indigenous and Jewish People Working Together was co-authored by academics Dr Anne Sarzin and her daughter Dr Lisa Sarzin, who interviewed 80 Indigenous and Jewish Australians about their collaborative ventures.
+In 2010 the NSW Jewish Board of Deputies published a book which documented joint initiatives of the Jewish and First Nations communities.
+Hand in Hand; Indigenous and Jewish People Working Together was co-authored by academics Dr Anne Sarzin and her daughter Dr Lisa Sarzin, who interviewed 80 First Nations and Jewish Australians about their collaborative ventures.

 Rona Tranby Trust